 Attribute Specify URL Location and port of the LDAP server to which the Operations Center server connects.
 Base DN Distinguished name for the root naming context.
 For example, if the server has the root naming context dc=example, dc=com, then set the basedn property to this value.
 Initial Context Starting context for performing LDAP extended operations and controls.
 If it is left blank, the default is com.sun.jndi.Ldap.LdapCtxFactory.
-Authentication Security level as follows: • None: No user authentication is performed.
+Authentication Security level as follows: None: No user authentication is performed.
 Simple: Simple credentials are required.
-Strong: Strong credentials are required.
+Alternate_method: The server uses a certificate and private key to communicate with other servers using the method you specify.
+With this level, no transmission of passwords is required, and no sensitive data is exchanged between servers until each has verified the other's identity by using the certificates.
+Examples of alternate methods are DIGEST-MD5, CRAM-MD5, and GSSAPI.
+You can enter multiple methods, with each method separated by a space.
+Enter the method in uppercase to avoid a Java error.
+Ensure that the remote LDAP server to which you are connecting supports the method that you specify.
+Be aware that alternate methods usually require an extra certificate that must be passed to javax.naming.ldap.initialldapcontext() using the Context.SECURITY_CREDENTIALS parameter.
 If it is left blank, the default is Simple.
 Principal Identity of the principal for authenticating the caller to the service.
 The format of this property depends on the authentication scheme.
 The user name and password in an associated authentication identity overwrite any value entered for this property.

-Credentials Credentials of the principal for authenticating the initial context of the service.
+Attribute Specify Credentials Credentials of the principal for authenticating the initial context of the service.
 The value of this property depends on the authentication scheme.
 For example, the value of the authentication scheme might be a hashed password, cleartext password, key, or certificate.
 The user name and password in an associated authentication identity overwrite any value entered for this property.
 Security Protocol Security protocol to use.
 Organizational Unit Organizational unit under the base DN where the user entries reside.